Growing Corn Is A Major Contributor To Air Pollution, Study Finds

 Corn is the largest agricultural crop in the United States.
 But you may not immediately associate air pollution with the endless fields of rolling green in Iowa or Illinois.
 That's a mistake, according to study author Jason Hill, an engineering professor at the University of Minnesota.

-Previous work has found that agricultural practices — like fertilizer production, running tractors and tilling land — account for about 16 percent of all human-caused air pollution of a typecalled PM2.5.
-Atmospheric particulate matter with a diameter smaller than 2.5 micrometers (for comparison, a human hair is about 50 micrometers wide) classifies as PM2.5, and exposure has been associated with cardiovascular problems, respiratory illness, diabetes and even birth defects.
+Previous work has found that agricultural practices — like fertilizer production, running tractors and tilling land — account for about 16 percent of all human-caused air pollution of a type called PM2.5.
+Atmospheric particulate matter with a diameter smaller than 2.5 micrometers (for comparison, a human hair is about 50 micrometers wide) is classified as PM2.5, and exposure has been associated with cardiovascular problems, respiratory illness, diabetes and even birth defects.

 Hill and his colleagues wanted to understand how the various stages of corn production fit into this picture.
-"Does most of the impact from corn production happen on the farm, or upstream in the supply chain — the locations that feed activities on the farm?" asks Hill.
+"Does most of the impact from corn production happen on the farm or upstream in the supply chain — the locations that feed activities on the farm?" asks Hill.

-To find out, they used a detailed life-cycle model that describes the different stages of the corn supply chain.
+To find out, they used a detailed life cycle model that describes the different stages of the corn supply chain.
 They analyzed every stage of the process — fertilizer production, fuel and electricity use, transportation and distribution, on-farm activity — and calculated which contribute to PM2.5 emissions.

-The researchers fed the model with publicly available data on corn yields, manure and synthetic fertilizer usage from corn-producing counties in the U.S., giving them an estimate of the total emissions caused by corn production.
+The researchers fed the model with publicly available data on corn yields and manure and synthetic fertilizer usage from corn-producing counties in the U.S., giving them an estimate of the total emissions caused by corn production.

-However, not all of the emissions it takes to produce a bushel of corn in, say, Stearns County, Minn., are emitted there.
+However, not all the emissions it takes to produce a bushel of corn in, say, Stearns County, Minn., are emitted there.
 "Growing corn in Minnesota results in emissions in Florida, where phosphate fertilizer is produced," among other places, says Hill.
-Their model accounts for where the fuel, fertilizer, and other upstream processes occur.
+Their model accounts for where the fuel, fertilizer and other upstream processes occur.

-With these data in hand, they modeled how corn production emissions contribute to air pollution on a county-by-county basis, and mapped those data onto census data to understand who's exposed to these emissions.
+With these data in hand, the researchers modeled how corn production emissions contribute to air pollution on a county-by-county basis and mapped those data onto census data to understand who's exposed to these emissions.

-Finally, they used existing research on the health effects of different exposure levels to estimate how many premature deaths per year (out of an estimated 102,000 deaths from domestic, human-caused emissions in the U.S.) could be tied to emissions from corn production.
+Finally, they used existing research on the health effects of different exposure levels to estimate how many premature deaths per year (out of an estimated 102,000 deaths from domestic human-caused emissions in the U.S.) could be tied to emissions from corn production.

 The study estimates that "4,300 premature deaths can be attributed to corn production," says Hill.
 "That's about a quarter of all [air pollution-related] agricultural deaths.
 That's significant."

-The vast majority, 86 percent, of PM2.5 emissions happen on the farm, with the rest occurring elsewhere in the supply chain, according to the study.
+The vast majority, 86 percent, of PM2.5 emissions happen on farms, with the rest occurring elsewhere in the supply chain, according to the study.
 The main culprit?

 Fertilizer application.